Omaima Nelson: Trial

 Omaima was arrested on a suspicion of murder charge on December 2, 1991, and her trial began in Santa Ana almost exactly one year later on December 1, 1992.
+She was additionally tried and found guilty of the assault and robbery of Robert Hansson.

 During the trial, her attorney Thomas Mooney claimed self-defense and said that she had undergone female genital mutilation as a child and that sex was traumatic and painful for her, only increased by the assaults she allegedly sustained during her marriage.
 It was also claimed that Omaima had experienced child abuse in Egypt and suffered from battered woman syndrome.
 Omaima also accused the deceased Nelson of domestic violence and sexual abuse during their three weeks of marriage, claiming she lived in constant fear because Bill threatened her with death or that he would falsely report her to immigration as an illegal alien.
 The account was challenged by the prosecution, which had her ex-husband testify that Omaima never made mention of discomfort during sex.
 Kathy Nelson also took the stand and said that her ex-husband had not been violent during their marriage.
 A medical examination conducted in December 1991 showed no signs of physical sexual trauma on Omaima while the pathology report of Bill Nelson revealed that he bore ligature markings on his wrists, indicating that he was tied up shortly before his death.
 After the jury deliberated for six days, she was convicted of second-degree murder on January 12, 1993.
 She was sentenced to 27 years to life in prison and unsuccessfully appealed the verdict in 1995.